actions-cool/pr-extract-issues/README.md

   - Like: https://github.com/actions-cool/pr-extract-issues/pull/4
   - Branch whole line display with # start
 - `commit`: Like `title`
+- `filter-label`: Note that github default hooks.
+That is, `fix` `close` `resolve` directly followed by issue number will be closed after success merge
 - `issues-labels`: Support multiple, need to be separated by comma
 - `issues-comment`: `${number}` will be replaced with the current issue number
 - `issues-close`: Whether close issue